Category Archives: 1955 Films

 What makes the film rise above standard fare or mediocrity as an overall piece is the wonderfully adorable tunes and Sinatra and Brando as a duo.
 The actor-turned-singer Brando and the singer-turned-actor Sinatra crackle with harmony as they play off each other in style.

-The art direction, cinematography, costumes, and music all wrap the film together nicely allowing the film a tight and well-muscled extravagant feel with maturity and richness perfect for the decade the film was released in.
+The art direction, cinematography, costumes, and music all wrap the film together nicely, allowing the film a tight and well-muscled extravagant feel with maturity and richness that is perfect for the decade the film was released.

-The 1960s brought a decidedly darker texture to cinema leaving many 1950s films feeling dated or superfluous compared to more important story directions.
+The 1960s brought a decidedly darker texture to cinema, leaving many 1950s films feeling dated or superfluous compared to more essential story directions.

 A lively musical score, the bright lights of New York City, and the unusual locale of Cuba make the film lovely entertainment.